 In the largest single expansion since they were founded nearly 200 years ago, UCL is creating a new campus on London’s Queen Elizabeth Olympic Park in east London.
 We will be providing structural engineering services for the first phase, which will comprise two sites (Pool Street West and Marshgate) and accommodate around 4,000 students and around 260 academic staff.

-The Pool Street West site, designed by architects Lifschutz Davidson Sandilands, is a 16,500 m2 mixed-use facility of residential and academic space.
-The academic facilities, which come together in The Future Living Institute, will be spread across three storeys of podium, with an external landscaped terrace on top, from which two residential towers rise an additional ten and thirteen storeys.
+The UCL East One Pool Steet site, designed by architects Lifschutz Davidson Sandilands, is a 20,000 m2 mixed-use facility of residential and academic space.
+The academic facilities are spread across three storeys of podium, with an external landscaped terrace on top, from which two residential towers rise an additional ten and thirteen storeys.

-The building will sit on a constrained 2,300 m2 site with various buried assets, including electrical cables and drainage.
+The building sits on a constrained 2,300 m2 site with various buried assets, including electrical cables and drainage.
 To the west, the site borders the raised embankment of the Waterworks River, and to the south sits the Thames Water pumping station and National Grid EHV.

 The two student accommodation blocks are of a similar layout and scale, with central stair and lift cores.
 In contrast, the main academic spaces within the podium are on a wider column grid to provide flexibility, achieved by adding a transfer structure to the third floor.
 This allows the lower floors to be adapted to the anticipated variety of uses, including deep landscaping, assembly use, teaching and research spaces, and retail uses.